astralfrontier/peppermile.org/src/grand-adventure.md

 The players recover one die each.
 Tana puts hers in her Resolve Pool, while Basler puts his into his Stealth Pool.

-Challenges lose endurance per Action, not per character.
-Thus, the Sloth would have lost one square, not two.

 ## Twists